Enoch79/alx-system_engineering-devops/0x00-shell_basics/README.md

-copying all the HTML files from the current working directory to the parent of the working directory
+moving all file beginning with an uppercase letter to the directory